 Pelegrini – by Šibenik’s Unesco-protected Cathedral – was one of Croatia’s first Michelin starred restaurants and now there are 10.
 However, on the coast, Croatia is best known for its simple cuisine and fresh fish.
 Meat or octopus, slow-cooked in a bell-shaped cooking vessel (peka) is a traditional choice, as is a lamb on a spit.
 You’ll also find some very special wines and brandies (rakija), as well as high-quality olive oil.
 In Split – as with most towns – there’s an enormous choice of restaurants including Restaurant Kadena offering magnificent views and elegant classic Croatian food.
 The smaller, more rustic, Konoba Matoni has some appetising vegetarian options in its traditional menu – from grilled eggplant in Dalmatian sauce to three types of quinoa with raw zucchini zoodles.

 SamBoat has hundreds of charter options all along the coastline, many based in or around Split.
 From there, the islands of Hvar, Brač and Šolta – and the historic towns of Trogir and Šibenik – are all in easy reach.
-From a small day boat to a skippered luxury yacht, there’s a boat and an itinerary for everyone.
+Dream Yacht Charter has plenty of vessels based in Dubrovnik, Trogir, Zaton, near Šibenik, and Pula, from monohulls to catamaran, so there’s a boat and an itinerary for everyone.

 Many marinas have on-site supermarkets – main towns like Split have plenty of hypermarkets although not always that close to the marinas.
 The street market – where you can find almost everything – is well worth a visit but, for vegetables and fish, it’s best to get there soon after the 6:30 am start.